Metal Casting

 Near net shape often without or very minor post-processing

-For the reasons mentioned above, metal casting is an efficient net shape manufacturing technology.
+For the reasons mentioned above, this casting is an efficient net shape manufacturing technology.
 Others include net type welding, sheet metal stamping, additive manufacturing, and metal injection moulding.

 We’d Love to Hear From You, Get In Touch With Us!